-- (f) A certified copy of a Board resolution of the applicant, confirming its decision to seek a CBB investment firm license; - (g) Details of the proposed licensee's close links, if any, as defined under Chapter GR-6; - (h) In the case of applicants that are part of a regulated group, a letter of non-objection to the proposed license application from the applicant's lead supervisor, together with confirmation that the group is in good regulatory standing and is in compliance with applicable supervisory requirements, including those relating to capital requirements; - (i) In the case of branch applicants, a letter of non-objection to the proposed license application from the applicant's home supervisor, together with confirmation that the applicant is in good regulatory standing and the company concerned is in compliance with applicable supervisory requirements, including those relating to capital; - (j) In the case of branch applicants, copies of the audited financial statements of the applicant (head office) for the three years immediately prior to the date of application; - (k) In the case of applicants that are part of a group, copies of the audited financial statements of the applicant's group, for the three years immediately prior to the date of application; - (l) In the case of applicants not falling under either (j) or (k) above, copies of the audited financial statements of the applicant's major shareholder (where they are a legal person), for the three years immediately prior to the date of application; - (m) In the case of applicants seeking to raise part of their capital through a private placement, a draft of the relevant private placement memorandum, together with a formal, independent legal opinion that the memorandum comply with all applicable capital markets laws and regulations; - (n) A copy of the applicant's memorandum and articles of association (in draft form for applicants creating a new company) addressing the matters described in AU-5.1.8; - (o) In the case of branch applicants, an acceptably worded letter of guarantee from the applicant's head office, confirming responsibility for all of the liabilities of the proposed branch, together with evidence of the power to give such a guarantee; and - (p) In the case of applicants not falling under (o) above, an acceptably worded letter of guarantee from the applicant's major shareholder, confirming its willingness to support the proposed licensee in case of need.
+- (f) A certified copy of a Board resolution of the applicant, confirming its decision to seek a CBB investment firm license; - (g) Details of the proposed licensee's close links, if any, as defined under Chapter GR-6; - (h) In the case of applicants that are part of a regulated group, a letter of non-objection to the proposed license application from the applicant's lead supervisor, together with confirmation that the group is in good regulatory standing and is in compliance with applicable supervisory requirements, including those relating to capital requirements; - (i) In the case of branch applicants, a letter of non-objection to the proposed license application from the applicant's home supervisor, together with confirmation that the applicant is in good regulatory standing and the company concerned is in compliance with applicable supervisory requirements, including those relating to capital; - (j) In the case of branch applicants, copies of the audited financial statements of the applicant (head office) for the three years immediately prior to the date of application; - (k) In the case of applicants that are part of a group, copies of the audited financial statements of the applicant's group, for the three years immediately prior to the date of application; - (l) In the case of applicants not falling under either (j) or (k) above, copies of the audited financial statements of the applicant's major shareholder (where they are a legal person), for the three years immediately prior to the date of application; - (m) In the case of applicants seeking to raise part of their capital through a private placement, a draft of the relevant private placement memorandum, together with a formal, independent legal opinion that the memorandum comply with all applicable capital markets laws and regulations; - (n) A copy of the applicant's memorandum and articles of association (in draft form for applicants creating a new company) addressing the matters described in AU-5.1.8; - (o) [Subparagraph deleted in January 2008]; and - (p) [Subparagraph deleted in January 2008]. - AU-5.1.5A The CBB may require that an acceptably worded letter of comfort or a letter of guarantee be provided in support of the application for a license.
+Where the application for the license is for an incorporated entity, the CBB may seek a letter of comfort or letter of guarantee from the major shareholder.
+Where the application is for an overseas investment firm licensee, the CBB may seek a letter of comfort or letter of guarantee from the parent company